Observation of laser-assisted electron scattering in superfluid helium

 \textbf{ {Introduction}}\\ The investigation of atomic-scale processes with high spatio-temporal resolution is key to the understanding and development of materials.
-While pulsed light sources have been developed to provide attosecond temporal resolution~\cite{Krausz2009a}, the diffraction limit of light waves prohibits the improvement of the spatial resolution below the ten-nanometer range.
-Electron probes, in contrast, allow for subatomic spatial resolution due to their picometer deBroglie wavelength, and can, in principle, achieve the temporal resolution of light pulses.
-Time-domain shaping of electron pulses is based on the transfer of energy between electromagnetic radiation and free electrons, which is manifested in various phenomena, such as bremsstrahlung, Smith-Purcell radiation~\cite{Smith1953}, Cerenkov radiation~\cite{Jelley2018}, or Compton scattering~\cite{Compton1923}.
-Electron--photon coupling is furthermore key to the development of novel light sources like free electron lasers ~\cite{Deacon1977} or high--harmonic generation ~\cite{McPherson1987}, and to ultrafast structural probing like high--harmonic spectroscopy ~\cite{Corkum2007} or laser-induced electron diffraction ~\cite{Spanner2004}.
-While few- and sub-femtosecond electron pulses~\cite{Krueger2011, Mueller2016} and pulse trains~\cite{Priebe2017,Morimoto2018} could be generated through light-field manipulation, the time resolution achievable with these electron pulses suffers from velocity dispersion and Coulomb repulsion~\cite{Mueller2016}.
-Consequently, spatial separation of pulse shaping and structural probing in ultrafast electron microscopy (UEM) setups~\cite{Siwick2003, Baum2007, Barwick2009, Zewail2010a, Gulde2014, Hassan2015} leads to broadening of electron pulses during delivery to the sample, limiting the temporal resolution currently to about $80$\,fs~\cite{Ryabov2016}.
+While pulsed light sources have been developed to provide attosecond temporal resolution\cite{Krausz2009a}, the diffraction limit of light waves prohibits the improvement of the spatial resolution below the ten-nanometer range.
+Electron probes, in contrast, allow for subatomic spatial resolution due to their picometer deBroglie wavelength, and can achieve high temporal resolution\cite{Siwick2003, Baum2007, Barwick2009, Zewail2010a, Gulde2014, Hassan2015, Ryabov2016, Ischenko2017}.
+Time-domain shaping of electron pulses is based on the transfer of energy between electromagnetic radiation and free electrons, which is manifested in various phenomena, such as bremsstrahlung, Smith-Purcell radiation\cite{Smith1953,GarciadeAbajo2010a}, Cerenkov radiation\cite{Jelley2018}, or Compton scattering\cite{Compton1923,cooper2004}.
+Electron--photon coupling is furthermore key to the development of novel light sources like free electron lasers \cite{Deacon1977} or high--harmonic generation \cite{McPherson1987}, and to ultrafast structural probing like high--harmonic spectroscopy \cite{Corkum2007} or laser-induced electron diffraction \cite{Spanner2004}.
+While few- and sub-femtosecond electron pulses\cite{Krueger2011, Mueller2016} and pulse trains\cite{Priebe2017,Morimoto2018} could be generated through light-field manipulation, the time resolution achievable with these electron pulses suffers from velocity dispersion and Coulomb repulsion\cite{Mueller2016}.